pareshchouhan/wikiart-dl/README.md

-# wikiart-download-script-generator
+# wikiart-dl
-Wikiart download script generator generates scripts that you can use to download all artwork from a specific artist.
+wikiart-dl generates scripts that you can use to download all artwork from a specific artist.

 # Installation